 I used the 6 quart Ninja Cooker (affiliate link) to make this, but any slow cooker that’s 4.5 quarts or larger will work.

-Recipe inspired by Amylu Chicken Andouille Sausage found at Costco!
+Recipe created by Kalyn and inspired by Amylu Chicken Andouille Sausage found at Costco!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-The use of rice in this Slow Cooker Red Beans and Rice Soup makes it unsuitable for low-carb diets, and it’s limited to Phase 2 or 3 for the South Beach Diet, although I used Uncle Ben’s Converted Rice, which is a lower-glycemic type of white rice.
+The use of rice and the beans in this Red Beans and Rice Soup makes it too high in carbs for low-carb diets, and it’s limited to Phase 2 or 3 for the original South Beach Diet.
 It’s also important to use lower fat chicken (or turkey) sausage if you’re making this for South Beach.
-Dried beans are a limited food, so if you’re actively trying to lose weight I’d have a smallish portion of this with something like a green salad on the side.
 You could make this soup with cauliflower rice for a low-carb version, and I think it would be just as tasty!
 Or if you still want fewer carbs, make a version with only one can of beans, more sausage, and use frozen cauliflower rice.